Uberchurch1/Embedded-sys-lab/Junior Design Project/Week 4 Markdown.md

 * Jupyter notebook, which is where the model training is done, continues to give errors when trying to train the model to add more data or gestures
 * Worked on fixing this but with no luck
 * Tried to redownload the files again from the github repo to see if our jupyter notebook was messed up from us trying to fix it, and to see if the original code did have the "OK" symbol on the left hand, but we realized that the original code also had this problem
-* Will keep working on it, but it is not a major issue; the only function we have mapped to OK is volume, so we can just leave that as the only right hand function if need be
+* Will keep working on it, but it is not a major issue; the only function we have mapped to OK is volume, so we can just leave that as the only right hand function if need be.